Procedural Pretraining: Warming Up Language Models with Abstract Data: Related Work

 \section{Related Work}

 The linguistic literature contains a number of results on training language models with artificial data.
-These works often use formal languages to imitate properties of natural language \citep{chiang2022transferability,goodale2025meta,mccoy2023modeling,papadimitriou2023injecting,ri2022pretraining,hu2025between}. \reb{In contrast, we follow a more general algorithmic perspective, and find how different types of procedural data can improve specific algorithmic skills.} We also study benefits on domains beyond language, namely code and informal mathematics.
+These works often use formal languages to imitate properties of natural language \citep{chiang2022transferability,goodale2025meta,mccoy2023modeling,papadimitriou2023injecting,ri2022pretraining,hu2025between}. \reb{In contrast, we follow a more general algorithmic perspective, and find how different types of procedural data can improve specific algorithmic skills.} Hence, we also study benefits on domains beyond language, namely code and informal mathematics.

-Recent work considers data generated with simple algorithms and cellular automata \citep{lindemann2024sip,wu2022insights,wu2021lime,zhang2024intelligence}.
-Their empirical results focus on procedural data as a \emph{substitute} for standard pretraining data.
-In contrast, we also evaluate procedural data as a \emph{complement}, and find that it can impart capabilities lacking from standard semantic data \reb{across diverse domains}. \reb{Additionally, we validate empirically that the benefits of procedural pretraining persist after fine-tuning on downstream tasks.} We also analyse in greater depth the mechanisms behind the empirical benefits, such as the localisation of pretrained knowledge in MLP vs.\ attention layers. \reb{This reveals further empirical gains by only transferring specific layers from procedural pretraining (see Section~\ref{sec:experimental_setup} for definition).} Finally, while most of this existing work focuses on a single type of data, we take steps towards combining multiple types of procedural data, \reb{which lays out a path for important next steps for this line of work}.
+We use procedural data generated with simple algorithms and cellular automata, as in recent works \citep{lindemann2024sip,wu2022insights,wu2021lime,zhang2024intelligence,bloem2025universalpretrainingiteratedrandom}.
+These works focus on procedural data as a \emph{substitute} for standard pretraining data.
+In contrast, we also evaluate procedural data as a \emph{complement}, and find that it can impart capabilities lacking from standard semantic data \reb{across diverse domains}. \reb{Additionally, we validate empirically that the benefits of procedural pretraining even persist after further fine-tuning on downstream tasks.} We also analyse in greater depth the mechanisms behind the empirical benefits, such as the localisation of pretrained knowledge in MLP vs.\ attention layers. \reb{This sometimes also reveals further empirical pretraining gains by only transferring specific layers from procedural pretraining.} Finally, while most of this existing work focuses on a single type of data, we take steps towards combining multiple types of procedural data, \reb{which lays out a path for important next steps for this line of work}.

 A concurrent work~\citep{shinnick2025can} shows that procedural data benefits visual learning.
 Together with our findings, this implies that procedural data might inject modality-agnostic mechanisms~\citep{huh2024platonic} into the model.
+We provide an extended discussion on other related work in Appendix~\ref{app:related_work}.